 In 64-bit mode, the instruction's default operation size is 32 bits.
-Using an REX prefix in the form of REX.R permits access to additional registers (R8-R15).
-Using an REX prefix in the form of REX.W promotes operation to 64 bits.
+Using a REX prefix in the form of REX.R permits access to additional registers (R8-R15).
+Using a REX prefix in the form of REX.W promotes operation to 64 bits.
 See the summary chart at the beginning of this section for encoding data and limits.

-TEMP \leftarrow DEST; DEST \leftarrow SRC; SRC \leftarrow TEMP;
+TEMP ←DEST; DEST ←SRC; SRC ←TEMP;